-• The right to inspect and review your child's education records within forty-five (45) days of the day the school receives a request for access.
+- The right to inspect and review your child's education records within forty-five (45) days of the day the school receives a request for access.
 You should submit to the school principal a written request that identifies the record(s) you wish to inspect.
-The principal will make arrangements for access and notify you of the time and place where the records may be inspected.

-• The right to request an amendment of your child's education records that you believe are inaccurate or misleading.
+The principal will make arrangements for access and notify you of the time and place where the records may be inspected. - The right to request an amendment of your child's education records that you believe are inaccurate or misleading.
 You should write the school principal, clearly identify the part of the record you want changed and specify why it is inaccurate or misleading.
 If the school decides not to amend the record as requested, the school will notify you of the decision and advise you of your right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to you when you are notified of the right to a hearing.

-• The right to consent to disclosures of personally identifiable information contained in your child's education records.
+Additional information regarding the hearing procedures will be provided to you when you are notified of the right to a hearing. - The right to consent to disclosures of personally identifiable information contained in your child's education records.
 FERPA requires that the school obtain your written consent prior to the disclosure of any such information with certain exceptions.
-For a complete list of the disclosures that elementary and secondary schools may make without parental consent see 34 CFR Part 99.37.

-• The School District may release "directory information" about a student unless you have advised the school to the contrary.
-The School District has designated the following information as directory information:

-- Student's name

-- Degrees, honors, and awards received

-- Address, date and place of birth
+For a complete list of the disclosures that elementary and secondary schools may make without parental consent see 34 CFR Part 99.37. - The School District may release "directory information" about a student unless you have advised the school to the contrary.
+The School District has designated the following information as directory information: - o Student's name - o Degrees, honors, and awards received - o Photograph Participation in officially recognized activities and sports - Major field of study - o Weight and height of members of athletic teams - Grade level - o Most recent educational agency or institution attended - Dates of attendance - Enrollment status

-- Telephone listing Electronic mail address

-- Photograph Participation in officially recognized activities and sports

-- Major field of study

-- Weight and height of members of athletic teams

-- Grade level

-- Most recent educational agency or institution attended

-- Dates of attendance

-- Enrollment status
+In addition to the above, Haywood County Schools may release contact information (mailing address, etc.) to colleges, universities and the military for students who may benefit from these institutions.